red teaming

 Through our Red Teaming service, you can...

-... subject the entire IT security infrastructure to a realistic endurance test over a longer period of time.
+... subject the entire IT security infrastructure to a realistic stress test over a longer period of time.

 Red Teaming can show you how your security products, team and processes work together and what improvements can be made here.